The EM Board

 Map of siren locations in Madison County(.pdf file)

 The Huntsville-Madison County Emergency Management Agency's siren warning system is the result of seven years of research and development.
 The siren warning system is a culmination of the Comprehensive Warning Study that was developed and approved by the Huntsville-Madison County Emergency Management Board and staff in 1993.
 The siren warning system is a progressive, state-of-the-art computerized system that can be activated from the Emergency Operations Center or the Madison County 911 Center.
 The computer screen is monitored by Huntsville-Madison County Emergency Management, Huntsville Fire and Rescue Dispatch, and Sharp Communication.

-Activation of the siren warning system, using today's technology, will allow the Emergency Management Agency to immediately activate sirens for a tornado warning or other emergency with the touch of one key.
-The computerized control system performs daily maintenance checks for each siren to pinpoint any malfunctions that may occur.
-Immediate action can then be taken to correct a malfunctioning siren.
+Activation of the siren warning system, using today's technology, will allow the Emergency Management Agency to immediately activate sirens for a tornado warning or other emergency utilizing a computer interface.
+The system utilizes Weather Warn's polygon activation software to detect when a tornado warning has been issued for a specific area of Madison County.
+The software then notifies the outdoor warning siren system to sound only in the warned area.
+The computerized control system performs two daily maintenance checks for each siren to pinpoint any malfunctions that may occur.
+A check is also automatically performed after the system is sounded for a test or warning.
+Action can then be taken to correct a malfunctioning siren.

-Upon hearing the siren, citizens should immediately tune in to local radio or television stations for information concerning the siren activation.
+Upon hearing the siren at times other than the normally scheduled test, citizens should immediately tune in to local radio or television stations for information concerning the siren activation.

 During a tornado warning, citizens should exercise their tornado preparedness plan and take cover immediately in the best available protective area that they have identified.
 Businesses should also exercise their severe weather plan.

 For other emergencies which would necessitate the activation of sirens, the public should stay tuned to local radio and television stations for further instructions.